Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Further comments and open issues

-In this spirit, there are many alternatives to define the sentinel functional related with the insensitizing controls problems for 4NLS.
-Thus, we expect that these three works together with the results on this paper, open prospect to prove similar results considering a sentinel functional with the gradient of the solution.
-Moreover, since the Carleman estimate \eqref{eqcarleman} has third order terms, maybe it is possible, at some point, to adapt the arguments to consider a functional with the Laplacian of the solution of the 4NLS, but clearly, to prove it is necessary new arguments of those that were applied here, at least proving a new Carleman estimate for the fourth-order Schrödinger equation, as was done in \cite[Theorem 1.1]{peng2} for the Cahn-Hilliard type equation.
+In this spirit, there are many alternatives to define the sentinel functional related to the insensitizing control problems for 4NLS.
+Thus, we expect that these three works together with the results in this paper, open prospects to prove similar results considering a sentinel functional with the gradient of the solution.
+Moreover, since the Carleman estimate \eqref{eqcarleman} has third-order terms, maybe it is possible, at some point, to adapt the arguments to consider a functional with the Laplacian of the solution of the 4NLS, but clearly, to prove it is necessary new arguments of those that were applied here, at least proving a new Carleman estimate for the fourth-order Schrödinger equation, as was done in \cite[Theorem 1.1]{peng2} for the Cahn-Hilliard type equation and as in \cite{peng3} where a Carleman estimate for stochastic fourth order Schr\"odinger equation is showed.
 The readers are invited to read the recent and interesting work by Imanuvilov and Yamamoto \cite{ImYa2020}, which proves a Carleman estimate for a fourth-order parabolic equation in general dimensions.